 I gave “puppy” a quick check over before he was introduced to Hercules.
 The only thing that I noticed was that “Puppy” did have a few fleas – not an infestation – just a few random fleas after combing and visually inspecting him.

 Puppy got a bath with peppermint soap, I spritzed him with my flea & tick spray and gave him several of my Homemade Flea Prevention Treats.
-I also gave him a few vitamins that can help you trim your dogs nails since it pacifies them.
 I repeatedly checked ‘puppy’ to make sure there weren’t anymore fleas – and proactively checked Hercules to make sure he didn’t get any on him (I didn’t find any fleas on Hercules, thanks to him regularly getting my Homemade Flea Prevention Treats!!)

 Around the same time that Puppy stayed with us (sadly, he was returned to his owner about 30 hours later, we still miss him!), Hercules got itchy.
 I did notice him scratching a little BEFORE ‘puppy’ was with us and remembered that he was also itchy last year in the fall as well.

 When something changes with Hercules’ health, I don’t immediately run him to the vet for a pharmaceutical drug – I always do my best to safely and logically figure out what’s happening and why.
-Then I use real food, supplements and natural methods to help him first – I’ve completely avoided vet visits by treating minor issues naturally.
+Then I use real food, supplements and natural methods to help him first – I’ve completely avoided vet visits by treating minor issues naturally with things like these Homemade Frozen Pumpkin Dog Treats!

 I do need to say that I’m not a vet and you need to always use your best judgement when caring for your pet.
 When in doubt take your pet to the vet, ideally a holistic or integrative vet.